MastodonC/witan.httpapi/docs/api.md

 The Witan API is based on an asynchronus system.
 For aspects like uploads for example the API will issue you a receipt id.
 You are expected to use this receipt along with your auth token to query the API until the action is complete.

-For example: you want to upload a file, once you've authenticated your user and have an auth token you will then call `/api/files/upload` with your auth token as a header.
+For example: you want to upload a file, once you've authenticated your user and received your auth token in the login response you call `/api/files/upload` with your auth token as a header.
 In response the API will send back a `receipt-id` value and a 202 response code.

-While Witan processes your file upload request you are expected to use the endpoint `/api/receipts/[receipt-id]` to see if your upload request url is ready.
-If Witan has successfully processed created an upload link you will receive a 200 response code along with upload link and filestore id.
+While Witan processes your file upload request you are expected to use the endpoint `/api/receipts/{receipt}` to see if your upload request url is ready.
+If Witan has successfully created an upload link you will receive a 200 response code along with upload link and filestore id.

 Once you have a 200 response and the required url/id combination you can safely upload your file.